Raey-Abera/Raey-Abera/README.md

 ### 🔭 I’m currently working on:

-* a pastry shop app
+* Websites for local businesses
-* practicing data-structures and algorithms
+* Data Structures and Algorithms
-* drawing & painting, reconnecting with my creative side
+* Exploring Accessibility
+* Exploring Systems Design

 ### Find me on the web: